 That’s where we think coworking spaces come into the picture.
 A healthy work environment with social interactions can help reduce stress and prevent things like anxiety and depression.

 From our experience, it’s important to get back into environments where you get socially stimulated.
 Some may do that by meeting with friends for sports, dinners, etc. But the easiest way to meet this need is by joining a coworking space.
 Most of us spend more than a third of our day at work, so a healthy work environment is the best investment you can make in your mental health.

 We already spoke about our thoughts and predictions for the future of coworking, and I believe the future of coworking is bright despite the recent years’ challenges.

 Through the pandemic, I’ve often been dreaming about “the good old days” at the coworking space – a time I definitely took for granted back then.

 I have personally experienced mental health issues as a result of being isolated for prolonged periods with a heavy workload.
 While we were forced into this situation by COVID-19, it’s still something that most digital nomads have experienced at some point along their journey and that we need to be aware of to avoid “digital nomad burnout”.

 Even though traveling full-time is amazing, most of us still need some kind of structure in our days, as well as a sense of community, to avoid stress and burnout.
 This is where a coworking or co-living space can be super beneficial.

 The pandemic has taught me the importance of slowing down and prioritizing certain things.
-I am looking forward to get back to the coworking spaces, where I can get inspired by like-minded creatives, stress off with a ping-pong game, and have a beer with my coworkers after work.
+I am looking forward to get back to the coworking spaces, where I can get inspired by like-minded creatives, stress off with a ping-pong game, and have a beer with my coworkers after a day of work.